telehash/telehash.github.io/v3/e3x/README.md

 * endpoint - one or more generated CS keys to identify a local instance
 * exchange - created by combining a local and remote endpoint and one ephemeral CS key for the exchange

+An endpoint creates an exchange to another endpoint, generating handshakes (which are special purpose encrypted messages) in both directions.
+Once the handshakes have been verified, encrypted channels can be sent/received using an exchange between the two endpoints.
+Everything is encrypted with a specific Cipher Set defining the public key and streaming cipher algorithms, and all data is encoded as packets before and after encryption.

 ## API

 The interface to use e3x is designed to minimize any accidential leakage of information by any usage of it.
+Implementations may vary depending on their platform/language, but should strive for a similar common pattern of interaction.

 [E3X API](https://github.com/telehash/telehash-c/blob/master/src/e3x.h)